How can I help you?

-This section explains you the steps required to create a simple Linear Gauge and demonstrate the basic usage of the Linear Gauge control.
+This section explains the steps required to create a simple React Linear Gauge component and demonstrate its basic usage in a React environment.

 Following is the list of minimum dependencies required to use the Linear Gauge.